vktrannguyen/MLSF-protocol/README.md

 The input and output files for a target (ACHE, HMGR, PPARA) are found in the corresponding folder.

 All necessary information is included in our protocol.
-For further queries, please contact me (khoatnv1993@gmail.com) or Dr. Pedro J. Ballester (pedro.ballester@inserm.fr).
+For further queries, please contact Dr. Viet-Khoa Tran-Nguyen (khoatnv1993@gmail.com) or Dr. Pedro J. Ballester (pedro.ballester@inserm.fr).